commerce-docs/pagebuilder-examples/Banner/Extension/README.md

 # Page Builder - Banner Extension

-Banner extension to show how to add properties to existing Banner content types.
+Banner extension to show how to add properties to the existing Banner content type.